Skip to content

 $ buf generate

-The buf generate command will:
+The buf generate command:

 By default, buf generate looks for a buf.gen.yaml in your current directory.
 An alternate location can be specified by using the --template flag: